armatrix/book/src/reference/cli/forge/script.md

 Wallet options - keystore:
       --keystore <PATHS>
-          Use the keystore in the given folder or file
+          Use the keystore by its filename in the given folder

           [env: ETH_KEYSTORE=]
           [aliases: keystores]